GitPS/Project3/README.md

 Avg.
 Waiting Time    : 22.50
 Avg.
 Turnaround Time : 27.50
 ````
-This following examples shows the output of `./scheduler tests/test7.txt -s 3`.
+This following example shows the output of `./scheduler tests/test7.txt -s 3`.
 This output can quickly be checked for accuracy since each CPU burst length is 5 and there are a total of 10 processes.
 ````
 shell$ ./scheduler -s 3 tests/test7.txt
 Scheduler    :  3 PRIORITY